docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-message-object.rst

 BridgeTalk message object callbacks
 -----------------------------------

-NOTE: The message callbacks are optional, and are not implemented by all message-enabled applications. onError
+.. note:: The message callbacks are optional, and are not implemented by all message-enabled applications.

+onError

 Function